 PEFC Chain of Custody establishes the link from the forest to the market, tracking forest-based products from sustainable sources to the final product.

-Find out more about the expected changes to our revised Chain of Custody standard:
+Find out more about the changes to our revised Chain of Custody standard:

 Want to know more?

-To provide you with more information about the proposed changes to both standards, we held a series of webinars during the public consultations.
+To provide you with more information about the changes to both the Chain of Custody and PEFC Trademarks standards, we held a series of webinars during the public consultations.
 You can listen to the recording of the first webinar and see the answers to the questions asked during the first two webinars: